WomenPlusPlus/deploy-impact-23-shift-1/README.md

 without docker:
  - provide supabase & app urls and supabase keys to .env file (copy example.env)
     - keys and url are on supabase.com/dashboard in the settings/API menu
-    - app url for dev surpricingly: http://localhost:3000
+    - app url aka front end url, for dev surprisingly: http://localhost:3000
+    - api url for the backend, for dev again surprisingly: http://localhost:8000
  - npm install
  - npm start